yomi413/html-email-newsletter/README.md

    3. Type `cd html-email-newsletter`.
    4. Do not work directly in the master branch.
 Create a new branch for your work using `git checkout -b [name_of_you_new_branch]`.
    5. Open in your text editor of choice.
 I use VS Code.
-   6. Once changes are made, commit your changes to your branch using the following commands: `git add <file name>` `git commit -m “[Brief but descriptive message]”` `git push`.
-These commands will update your new branch that lives in your version of the repository on GitHub.
+   6. Once changes are made, commit your changes to your branch using the following commands:
+   7. `git add <file name>`
+   8. `git commit -m “[Brief but descriptive message]”`
+   9. `git push`
+      At this point only the branch that lives in your version of the repository on GitHub has been updated.
-   7. In GitHub, click on `New Pull Request`.
+   10. In GitHub, inside your version of the repository, click on `New Pull Request`.
-   8. Choose the branches you want compared and submit a pull request to merge the files.
+   11. Choose the branches you want compared and submit a pull request to merge the files.
-   9. When the pull request gets submitted the original owner will review changes and approve the request.
+   12. When the pull request gets submitted the original owner of the repository will review changes and approve the request.
+   13. Once approved, and if no conflict exists with master repository, changes will be merged and all files are up to date.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.